jla524/f1-analysis/README.md

 7. Click on the fast forward button, and then "Restart and Run All Cells"

-## TODO

-- Pit stop data is inaccurate and/or incomplete

 ## Resources

 [Formula 1 Race Data][4] by Chris G